jacobzeng/jacobzeng.github.io/_posts/2015-04-07-ios-uitableview-how-to-add-prototype-cell-in-storyboard.markdown

 Sometimes, you want to define the UI of prototype cell in storyboard, it's very straightforward.

-Define the ui what you want
+Define the UI what you want
 -------

 1. Select `Table View`, show `Attributes inspector`, find the `Prototype Cells`